sujirou/BitUnlocker/README.md

 ## Prerequisites

 - Physical access to a BitLocker-encrypted device (TPM-only, PCR 7 + 11)
 - The device's Secure Boot database still trusts the **Microsoft Windows PCA 2011** certificate
-- PXE boot available, or another delivery method for the patched boot manager if you want to dig into it
-- A Linux machine with `dnsmasq`, an Ethernet cable, and a USB stick
+- A USB stick (recommended) **or** a Linux machine with `dnsmasq` and an Ethernet cable for PXE

 ## Step-by-step

 ### 1. Download boot_patched.sdi from Releases (or build your own SDI file, see below)

-Put it in the `TFTP-root\sdi\` folder
+Put it in `USB/sdi/` (for USB method) or `TFTP-root/sdi/` (for PXE method).

 ### 2. Prepare the modified BCD

-On the target device, open a WinRE command prompt (hold **Shift** while clicking **Restart**, then **Troubleshoot > Command Prompt** - click "Ignore this disk" when prompted for a Bitlocker recovery key and click "relaunch" if you're also told that the cmd prompt cannot run on a locked device - and if the cmd prompt just won't open, use your own WinPE if you can).
+On the target device, open a WinRE command prompt (hold **Shift** while clicking **Restart**, then **Troubleshoot > Command Prompt** — click "Ignore this disk" when prompted for a BitLocker recovery key and click "relaunch" if you're also told that the cmd prompt cannot run on a locked device — and if the cmd prompt just won't open, use your own WinPE if you can).
 Plug in a USB stick and run:

 ```bat
 E: (or wherever your USB is)